Ezkenneth/Budget-Tracker/README.md

 ## Description
-    An application that can be used to track spending and earnings over time- using mongodb and manifests and service worker to enable offline functioality.
+    An application that can be used to track spending and earnings over time- using mongodb and manifests and service worker to enable offline functionality.

 ## Table of Content